circuscode/tootpress/readme.md

 * You can run a Mastodon API Request everytime at your own with the eponymous function
 * There is no prescribed order for the execution of Steady Fetch, Complete Timeline or manual requests
 * If problems occur, TootPress provides a Healthy Check

-## CSS classes

-TootPress comes with basic CSS Styles.
-For best fit it is required to add additional styles in your theme.
-All TootPress UI elements can be addressed with individual CSS selectors.
-Please use the browser development tools to find the right classes.

-## Data & Files

-TootPress creates 2 folders within wp-content/uploads.

-* tootpress-mastodonapidata = Archive of the received Mastodon API data
-* tootpress-images = Toot Image Folder

 ## Supported Toot Objects